Chest And Back Pain Causes, Treatment, And More

 If you experience severe chest and back pain that does not improve after a few minutes, pain that worsens over time or is worsened by physical activity, or pain that occurs with other symptoms such as dizziness, nausea, fever, sweating, or shortness of breath, get to the emergency centre or call an ambulance immediately.

 Chest and back pain symptoms that are milder and do not seem like an emergency should be reported to your doctor or health care provider.
-If your symptoms worsen after hours, don't hesitate to visit an ER.
+If your symptoms worsen after hours, don't hesitate to go to the ER.

 Do not attempt to self-diagnose chest and back pain.
-Although many causes are common and don't lead to severe consequences if untouched, it is not always easy to tell.
+Although many causes are common and don't lead to consequences, it is not always easy to tell.
 See your doctor or healthcare professional for an appropriate diagnosis and to avoid severe complications.

 Your doctor will evaluate chest and back pain in one or more of the following methods:

-• Take your medical record and assess relevant related conditions
+• Take your medical record and assess relevant related conditions.ns

 In many instances, a physical exam, history, and electrocardiogram are the primary tests needed, but your healthcare provider will determine the best test for your symptoms.